-Craig F. Noronha, MD, is an Assistant Professor of Medicine, Associate Program Director Boston Medical Center/Boston University School of Medicine Internal Medical Program.
+Craig F. Noronha, MD is an Associate Program Director Boston Medical Center/Chobanian and Avedisian School of Medicine Internal Medical Program.
 He is on staff in the section of General Internal Medicine.
 He is the Director of Quality Improvement and Patient Safety Education and Director of Professional Development for the Residency Program.
 His educational research interests focus on residency scheduling models, professionalism, and feedback.
 He has published several articles related to scheduling models.
 He currently co-directs a Department of Medicine initiative to improve feedback exchange between all members of the department.
 Dr. Noronha has been an advanced user and physician lead for Boston Medical Center Information Technology including acting as a physician consultant for numerous projects.

 Evans Center for Interdisciplinary Biomedical Research

 Publications listed below are automatically derived from MEDLINE/PubMed and other